Our Response to the Immigration White Paper

 A spokesperson for the Russell Group Students’ Unions (RGSU) said:

-“It is clear from the Government’s own data, as well as the comprehensive research conducted in the RGSU and UKCISA joint report 'Globally Competitive: A Report on the International Student Experience,' that the vast majority of international students come to the UK legitimately to pursue their studies, motivated by the world-class education provided by UK universities.
-These students significantly contribute economically, culturally, and academically to our institutions and communities.
-That said, we do acknowledge the need for the Government to address the tiny minority who misuse the Student Visa route, but this must be done without harming the vast majority who bring substantial benefits.
+“International students significantly contribute economically, culturally, and academically to our institutions and communities.
+It is clear from the Government’s own data, as well as the comprehensive research conducted in the RGSU and UK Council for International Student Affairs (UKCISA) joint report 'Globally Competitive: A Report on the International Student Experience', that the vast majority of international students come to the UK legitimately to pursue their studies, motivated by the world-class education provided by UK universities.
+We acknowledge the need for the Government to address the small minority who misuse the Student Visa route, but this must be done without harming the vast majority who bring substantial benefits.

-The RGSU remains committed to working closely with the Government to ensure policies reflect and support the true value that international students bring to the UK.”
+We remain committed to working closely with the Government to ensure policies reflect and support the true value that international students bring to the UK.”